-NEEP's Code Compliance Toolkit contains state, regional, and national resources to help achieve compliance with and enforce building energy codes and standards.
-This document provides an overview of the importance of complying with energy codes along with guidance and tools to help municipalities and states achieve high compliance rates.
+NEEP's Code Compliance Toolkit contains state, regional, and national resources developed to help achieve compliance with and enforcement of building energy codes and standards.
+This document provides an overview of the importance of complying with energy codes along with various resources and tools to help communities and states reach increased compliance rates.

-Resources in this document can help inform energy code compliance and enforcement initiatives to achieve higher rates of code compliance.
-These include links to code training resources, inspection tools, field guides, code compliance assessments, exemplars, talking points, and more to help inform, develop, and support code compliance initiatives at local and state levels (see also NEEP's Code Adoption Toolkit).
+Resources in this document include links to code training resources, inspection tools, field guides, code compliance assessments, exemplars, talking points, and more to help inform, develop, and support code compliance initiatives at local and state levels.